 Image description: Guests dancing at the Elmayer-Kränzchen (Elmayer Ball) in Vienna

-Earlier this year, two Oxford students attended a Viennese Ball, paying for a return flight, a night of accommodation, and the cost of ball tickets, for less than the cost of an Oxford Commemoration ball.
-The total cost of the trip was £154, with the ball ticket costing £26, much less than the price of a typical Oxford Commemoration ball, where tickets normally sell for upwards of £190.
+Two Oxford students attended a Viennese Ball, paying for a return flight, accommodation, and ball tickets, for less than the cost of an Oxford Commemoration ball.
+The total cost of the trip was £154, with the ball ticket costing £26, much less than the £190 plus price of a typical Oxford Commemoration ball.

 Due to the ongoing coronavirus pandemic, all Oxford balls for this year have been cancelled, but Taylor told The Oxford Student, going forward, he “believe[s] that they can and should be less expensive.”

-The two students visited the ‘Elmayer-Kränzchen’, loosely translated as ‘Elmayer Ball’, organised by Elmayer, Vienna’s most reputable dancing school.
+The two students visited the ‘Elmayer-Kränzchen’, loosely translated as ‘Elmayer Ball’, organised by Elmayer, Vienna’s most reputable dancing school, earlier this year.
 The event was highly prestigious, hosted in Vienna’s Imperial Palace, the residence of the Austrian President, and attracted roughly 3,000 guests, as it does every year.
 Despite this, tickets cost only €30 or roughly £26.